pH-Valiu/nexmon_csi_bin/README.md

 You have installed Nexmon_CSI.
 Now refer to the [Usage section of Nexmon_CSI](https://github.com/nexmonster/nexmon_csi/tree/pi-5.10.92#usage).

-**Note**: Pre-compiled binaries are not available for all versions of the kernel.
-The install script will alert you if they are not available.
-Please [compile nexmon_csi from source](https://github.com/seemoo-lab/nexmon_csi#bcm43455c0) in that case.

 ## Help
 If you need with help with Nexmon_csi, create and Issue or Discussion in the Nexmon_csi repository and tag me ([@zeroby0](https://github.com/zeroby0)).

 If you find a bug in the install script or the binairies, please create an Issue or a Discussion in this repository.

+### Notes
+- Note #1
+Pre-compiled binaries are not available for all versions of the kernel.
+The install script will alert you if they are not available.
+Please [compile nexmon_csi from source](https://github.com/seemoo-lab/nexmon_csi#bcm43455c0) in that case.

+- Note #2
+[base](base) folder contains a precompiled version for a TRUE 64bit 5.10.92 kernel (without suffixes) as well, but it was never properly tested.
+Use at own risk and test it yourself.